NaomiProject/Naomi/CONTRIBUTING.md

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first :smile_cat:

-However, if a maintainer asks you to "rebase" your pull request, they're saying that a lot of code has changed since you started working, and that you need to update your branch so it's easier to merge.
+However, if a maintainer asks you to "rebase" your pull request, they're saying that a lot of code has changed since you started working and that you need to update your branch so it's easier to merge.

 # Getting started

-1. Check open issues that are labeled as available to work on.
+1. Check open issues that are labelled as available to work on.
 If it is an idea that has no current issue or pull request related to it, create an issue so that the idea can be fleshed out and approved before starting.
 Do not want you to reinvent the wheel.
 2. Create your own fork of the code
 3. Do the changes in your fork
 4. If you like the change and think the project could use it:

    * Be sure you have followed the style of code throughout the project.
 Make it clean and readable!
    * Test the code on a RaspberryPi
-   * Send a pull request and fillout the template.
+   * Send a pull request and fill out the template.
 (All issues and PR have to follow the template or they will not be accepted)
    * Once the PR has been submitted a bot will ask you to sign a Contribution License Agreement, CLA.
 (All contributors to the PR has to accept the CLA in order for the PR to be accepted)
    * The maintainer will review your submission and either ask for clarifications or changes, or approve the PR and it will be merged.

 # Labeling conventions for issues & pull requests

-Our issues and pull request follow a [labelling convention](https://github.com/NaomiProject/Naomi/issues/126) to aid with flow & organization.
+Our issues and pull requests follow a [labelling convention](https://github.com/NaomiProject/Naomi/issues/126) to aid with flow & organization.
 Please review them so you know what each label means and how they are used.

 # How to report a bug